PFC Edward Haeger

 I used to tease Dad that he spent the Korean War stateside, defending America’s southern borders from marauding Communists.
 Joking aside, he's very proud of his military service.

-A couple years ago, the assisted living facility where Dad lived honored the veterans in residence with a brief ceremony and certificate of thanks.
+A couple years ago, the assisted living facility where Dad lived honored its veterans with a brief ceremony and certificate of thanks.
 Dad was brought to tears by the acknowledgement, so I called the director to tell her how much the gesture had meant to him.
 She said his reaction was not uncommon.
 A person’s military service, no matter how long ago it occurred, played a significant role in his or her life.

 Happy Veteran’s Day, Dad!